exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-strategies.md

 <br>

 Strategy Credits:
-- hotab for implementing this strategy into the sim and adjusting it
+- Hotab for implementing this strategy into the sim and adjusting it

 ### FP<span style="color:#41AD21">dMS</span>